g-gundam/g-gundam.github.io/about.md

   + I'm a Common Lisp Programmer now.
   + Now that I've gotten my feet wet with it, I can see it's really capable and underappreciated.
   + I'm helping someone who needs it and deserves it.
+  + I'm a little frustrated by the mess though.